evanvolgas/reflectedintelligence/_posts/2025-05-07-context-you-keep.md

 ## AI Reflection: The Self-Improving Intelligence

 Memory alone isn't enough for truly capable AI.
 The most advanced AI systems now implement reflection—the ability to assess and improve their own reasoning.
+Our [recent article on reflective intelligence in LLMs](/2025/05/03/reflective-intelligence-in-llms/) explored the technical details of how these reflection mechanisms work.

 Google recently unveiled its "AI co-scientist" system that uses a coalition of specialized agents—Generation, Reflection, Ranking, Evolution, Proximity and Meta-review—that work together in a self-improving cycle.
 These agents use automated feedback to iteratively generate, evaluate, and refine hypotheses, resulting in increasingly high-quality outputs.[^7]